 Native Women Changing Their Worlds

-Best Books of 2021 by American Indians in Children's Literature.
+Best Books by American Indians in Children's Literature.

 "[Patricia] Cutright's text is accessible, making this title both an appealing entry point for adolescent students researching Native women activists and a productive teaching tool for upper elementary and middle school.